Fractional Real Estate Investing: An Investor’s Guide

 The fractional ownership model looks different for personal properties versus commercial properties.

 Fractional ownership of personal properties is usually a vacation property.
 Each owner gets either time occupancy or space occupancy.
 Time occupancy, sometimes known as a timeshare purchase, gives fractional owners a specific amount of time each year to use the property.
-With this real estate investing method, you own the property with other owners, and you each get your time in the property, and you each benefit from the property's appreciation.
+With this real estate investing method, you own the property with other owners, and you each get your time in the property.
+Each will also benefit from the property's appreciation.

 However, commercial property fractional ownership usually doesn't include any time occupancy.
 Therefore, rather than receiving time in the property, you acquire rights to a prorated amount of the rent received either weekly, monthly, or quarterly.